Stress and Your Oral Health

 Okay, so now that I have thrown all these stress-inducing scenarios out there, what can you do?
 Do your best.
 Meticulous oral care might be the last thing on your mind lately, we get that.
 Make an appointment for routine, preventative care – especially if you have seen an increase in bleeding gums, tooth sensitivity, or have increased jaw pain.

-It’s our job to assist you in finding ways to personalize your oral hygiene regimen during these unprecedented times.
-We understand, and we’re here for you.
+It’s our job to assist you in finding ways to personalize your oral hygiene regimen so it's attainable and productive.
+We hope you'll come see us soon!

 Do you have a dental question for Laurena?
 Email email@example.com and let us know what’s on your mind.